 74 major professional titles 2 Masters tournaments

-Dr. Bob Rotellawas the director of sports psychology for twenty years at the University of Virginia, where his reputation grew as the person champions talked to about the mental aspects of their game.
-His client list includes Hall of Fame golfers like Pat Bradley, Tom Kite, and Nick Price as well as stars of the present, such as Darren Clarke, Keegan Bradley, Padraig Harrington, Graeme McDowell, Mark Wilson, and Rory Mcllroy.
-A writer for and consultant to Golf Digest, he lives in Virginia with his wife, Darlene.
+Dr. Bob Rotella is the bestselling author of a dozen books, including Golf Is Not a Game of Perfect, The Unstoppable Golfer, and How Champions Think.
+He was the director of sport psychology for twenty years at the University of Virginia, where his reputation grew as the expert champions talked to him about the mental aspects of their game.
+Rotella was a consultant multiple times to the United States Ryder Cup Team.
+His golf client list includes Hall of Famers Pat Bradley, Tom Kite, Davis Love III, and Nick Price, as well as many of today’s stars, such as Justin Thomas, Darren Clarke, Jim Furyk, Padraig Harrington, Brad Faxon, and Rory McIlroy.
+A long-time consultant to Golf Digest, he lives in Virginia with his wife, Darlene.

 "I just won the tournament that is the biggest and the best in the world and I couldn't have done it without the help of Dr. Bob Rotella." --Darren Clarke, The 2011 Open Champion